djeang/vincer-dom/readme.md

 Vincer-Dom aims at curing DOM manipulation in Java using  [Parent-Chaining Pattern](https://github.com/djeang/parent-chaining/blob/master/readme.md).

-Vincer-Dom simply wraps `org.w3c.dom.Document` and `org.w3c.dom.Element` from JDK API to offer a fresh new style API.
+Vincer-Dom simply wraps `org.w3c.dom.Document` and `org.w3c.dom.Element` from JDK to offer a fresh new style API.
 Thanks to *Parent-Chaining* pattern, the API is very thin as it consists in only 2 classes : `VDocument` and `VElement`, each one wrapping its `org.w3c.dom` counterpart.